Decker87/gdrive-alfred/docs/wishlist.md

 * Support "sheet" keyword (and other file types)
 * Support "old" keyword
+* Support "version" keyword to get info about current version

 ## Better scoring
 * Score as whole list to inter-item comparison